RaymondNwambuonwo/Code-Differently-Front-End-Track/CSS/Capstone.md

 * Electronics
 * Social Justice
 * Clothing
+* Open to choosing your own pending approval from instructor.

 Upon choosing a category, you are to build a webpage of your own creativeness that must include the following: